uidaholib/oral-history-as-data/_howto/configurethesite.md

 {% include bootstrap/figure.md img="howto/new_file.png" caption="" alt="picture of the create new file button in the newly created repository" class="w-50" %}
 - Now you need to name your file according to your transcript.
 This will need to match the Markdown file you'll create later in this how-to.
     - We recommend using the last name, or first and last name of the subject, in all lowercase letters with no spaces or unusual characters.
     - Be sure to add ".csv" to the end of the filename as well.
-So, for the a subject named John Smith, we would name it, "smith.csv" or "john_smith.csv."
+For example, a subject named John Smith would be named  "smith.csv" or "john_smith.csv."
 {% include bootstrap/figure.md img="howto/name_file.png" caption="picture of the required field for naming your new file" alt="" class="w-50" %}
 - Leave the file open on the page.
 We'll be adding to it via the next step.